 - A program can disqualify a student without a probationary period for behavior that fails to comply with professional standards of conduct appropriate to the field of study.
 This conduct could occur in or out of class.
 Examples include threatening behavior, repeated disruptions of classes that interfere with the educational opportunities of other students and repeated acts of professorial disrespect, badgering, rudeness, interruptions and verbal or written abuse.

 - Conditional acceptance to a program is, in effect, acceptance under probation in the major.
 Typically, a specified set of courses or requirements must be passed prior to attaining good standing in the program.
 There may be time limits or unit limits established to satisfy the conditions, which, if not met, may lead to disqualification from the major degree program without an intervening term on explicit probation.
 Cohort programs must provide in their policies a reasonable accommodation for students who must stop out for legitimate reasons.

 In most cases (unless stipulated by the program in writing), graduate students administratively academically disqualified from their majors have no means for reinstatement.
 However, unlike academic disqualification, reinstatement and readmission are not absolutely necessary for continuation at the university after administrative academic disqualification.
-If a student finds another program willing to accept him or her within one semester, an Application for a Change of Graduate Program form can be filed with the office of Graduate Admissions and Program Evaluations and enrollment can resume following formal acceptance into the new program.
+If a student finds another program willing to accept him or her within one semester, a Change of Graduate Program Petition can be filed with the office of Graduate Admissions and Program Evaluations and enrollment can resume following formal acceptance into the new program.
 Graduate students cannot be categorized as “undeclared”, and thus a student must be accepted into some program to register for courses at the university other than through Open University.
 If more than one semester elapses from the point of disqualification, the student will be considered to have stopped out of enrollment and will be required to apply for readmission if a second department indicates willingness to allow a transfer.

 International Students & Disqualification